 Born and raised in central Pennsylvania, Mike served as a member of the U.S. Marshals Service within the U.S. Department of Justice, beginning in 1988.
 He began his career as a Deputy U.S. Marshal in the Southern District of Florida.
 In 1990, he returned to the Commonwealth as a Deputy U.S. Marshal in the Middle District of Pennsylvania, and ascended to the post of Fugitive Task Force Commander in 1995.

 In 2002, President George W. Bush nominated Mike to become the U.S. Marshal for the Middle District of Pennsylvania.
 He was confirmed by the U.S. Senate and served capably until his retirement in 2011, after 23 years of service.
 His extraordinary crime-fighting efforts led to his selection for the prestigious Public Service Excellence Award from the City of Harrisburg, and the U.S. Marshals Distinguished Service Medal.
+In 2020, Regan was awarded the Middle District of Pennsylvania’s U.S. Marshals Medal of Valor.

 Following his retirement, Mike was named Deputy Inspector General of Pennsylvania, where he directed efforts to prevent, investigate and eradicate waste, fraud and abuse in state agencies and the Department of Public Welfare (now the Department of Human Services).